Claire Messud: Career

 Messud's debut novel, When The World Was Steady (1995), was nominated for the PEN/Faulkner Award.
 In 1999, she published her second book, The Last Life, about three generations of a French-Algerian family.
 Her 2001 work, The Hunters, consists of two novellas.
 The Emperor's Children, which Messud wrote while a fellow at the Radcliffe Institute for Advanced Study in 2004–2005, was critically praised and became a New York Times bestseller, as well as being longlisted for the 2006 Man Booker Prize.
 In April 2013, Messud published her sixth novel, The Woman Upstairs.
 Her 2017 novel, The Burning Girl, was named one of the best books of the year by the Los Angeles Times.

-Messud has taught creative writing at Amherst College, Kenyon College, University of Maryland, Yale University, in the Warren Wilson College MFA Program for Writers in North Carolina, in the Graduate Writing program at Johns Hopkins University, and at Harvard University.
+Messud has taught creative writing at Amherst College, Kenyon College, University of Maryland, Yale University, in the Warren Wilson College MFA Program for Writers in North Carolina, and in the Graduate Writing program at Johns Hopkins University.
 Messud also taught at Sewanee: The University of the South in Sewanee, Tennessee.
 She is on the editorial board of the literary magazine The Common, based at Amherst College.
 She has contributed articles to publications such as The New York Review of Books.

 In 2009, Messud began teaching a literary traditions course each spring semester as a part of CUNY Hunter College's MFA Program in Creative Writing.
 She subsequently taught creative writing at other schools, including the University of Maryland and Johns Hopkins University.

+Since 2015, Messud has been a senior lecturer of the English Department at Harvard University, where she is part of the Creative Writing faculty.